Linaro/lava/doc/v2/multinodeapi.rst

 ^^^^^^
  ``lava-role``

-Prints the role the current device is playing in a multi-node job.
+Prints the role the current device is playing in a MultiNode job.

 *Example.* In a directory with several scripts, one for each role involved in the test::